Category Archives: Samuel Coleridge-Taylor: The Man And His Legacy

 - maintaining contacts in local communities through friends and colleagues made whilst HOPES provided administrative support for the 1998 Liverpool Windrush activities (at the initial suggestion of Jeffrey Morris of BBC Television)

-- development of an on-going website (which now averages 25 ‘hits’ per day)
+– development of an on-going website

 - a dazzling pre-Launch performance at the Metropolitan (RC) Cathedral by Sicilian flag-throwers, arranged by Mrs Nunzia Bertali, Italian consul for Merseyside